 When someone who is sick talks, coughs, or sneezes, they release particles into the air.
 Those particles then can land in the mouth, nose, or eyes of someone in close contact, possibly infecting that person.

-Studies have shown that social distancing measures can help slow the spread of contagious diseases.
+Studies have shown that distance measures can help slow the spread of contagious diseases.

 A 2018 report examined workplace social distancing during the 2009 H1N1 flu pandemic.
 It found workplace social distancing caused a reduction in flu cases, especially when combined with other non-medicine preventive measures.
-The reduction was smaller if workplaces delayed social distancing tactics or had lower compliance.
+The reduction was smaller if workplaces delayed these tactics or had lower compliance.

 Another study of the H1N1 pandemic reported that mandatory school closures in Mexico reduced flu transmission rates.